-If you use MailChimp and want to send transactional email, you can add our powerful delivery service, Mandrill, to your MailChimp account.
+If you use MailChimp and want to send transactional email, you can use our customizable Order Notifications automation or add our powerful delivery service, Mandrill, to your MailChimp account.
 Mandrill can be used for personalized, one-to-one e-commerce emails, as well as automated transactional emails like password resets, order confirmations, and welcome messages.

 For many companies or organizations, it makes sense to use both bulk and transactional email.
 This chart provides examples for when you might use bulk or transactional email.